chaBotsMX/chaBots-NERV-WRO-Future-Engineers-2025/README.md

 ```
 MIT License

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software...
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software.
-(Full license text here)
 ```

 ---

-> *Document maintained by Chabots | Last updated: June 2025*
+> *Document maintained by Chabots | Last updated: Sept 2025*

 <!--stackedit_data:
 eyJoaXN0b3J5IjpbMTcyMzM3ODYxNCwtMzc2NTM2MDM5LDM1ND